github/developer.github.com/content/integrations-directory/getting-listed.md

 ### Provide updates to your listing

 We want GitHub users to have consistent messaging within the Integrations Directory and your marketing site.
 As your product changes, keep your Integration Directory listing up to date.
 We ask that you refresh the information at least once a year.
+Please send updates to [partnerships@github.com](mailto:partnerships@github.com).

 ### Provide categories for your listing